SansanaNicolas/Personal-Programming-Docs/1 - HTML/Html.md

 - ```<portal>```
 This element enables the embedding of another HTML page into the current one for the purposes of allowing smoother navigation into new pages.

+## SVG and MathML
+You can embed SVG and MathML content directly into HTML documents, using the svg and math elements.

+- ```<svg>```
+This element is a container that defines a new coordinate system and viewport.
+It's used as the outermost element of SVG documents, but it can also be used to ember an SVG fragment inside an SVG or HTML document.

+- ```<math>```
+The top-level element in MathML is math.
+Every valid MathML instance must be wrapped in math tags. in addition you must not nest a second math element in another, but you can have an arbitrary number of other child elements in it.

+## Scripting.
+In order to create dynamic content and Web applications, HTML supports the use of scripting languages, most prominently JavaScript.
+Certain elements supports this capability.

+- ```<canvas>```
+Use the HTML canvas element with either the canvas scripting API or the WebGL API to draw graphics and animations.

+- ```<noscript>```
+The noscript HTML element defines a section of HTML to be inserted if a script type on the page is unsupported or if scripting is currently turned of in the browser.

+- ```<script>```
+The script HTML element is used to embed executable code or data; This is typically used to embed or refer to JavaScript code.
+The script element can also be used with other languages, such as WebGL's GLSL shader programming language and JSON.

+## Demarcating edits.
+These elements let you provide indications that specific parts of the text have been altered.

+- ```<del>```
+This element represents a range of text that has been deleted from a document.
+This can be used when rendering "track changes" or source code diff infroamtion, for example.
+The ins element can be used for the opposite purpose, to indicate text has been added to document.

+- ```<ins>```
+The ins HTMl element represents a range of text that has been added to a document.
+You can use the del element to similarly represent a range of text that has been deleted from the document.